 When Do I Designate a Registered Agent for My LLC?

-If you try to file your formation documents without appointing a registered agent on your Articles of Organization, the secretary of state’s office is likely to deny you this formation.
-As a result, it will be impossible to start your business operation until you re-submit the Articles of Organization, this time with the identity and address of your registered agent or by having yourself declared a registered agent.
+If you try to file your formation documents without appointing them on your Articles of Organization, the secretary of state’s office is likely to deny you this formation.
+As a result, it will be impossible to start your business operation until you re-submit the Articles of Organization, this time with the identity and address of your registered agent.

 What are the Registered Agent Requirements?

-If you want to avoid becoming your own registered agent, you might want to know more about how to choose your LLC registered agent lawfully without putting an invalid agent on your documents.
+If you want to avoid becoming your own one, you might want to know more about how to choose your LLC registered agent lawfully without putting an invalid agent on your documents.

 Registered agent requirements tend to differ based on the state of formation.
 But in most cases, your agent only needs to match a few basic, such as: